 An IT consultant works in partnership with clients, advising them how to use information technology in order to meet their business objectives or overcome problems.
-Consultants work to improve the structure and efficiency of an organisation's IT systems.
+They work to improve the structure and efficiency of IT systems in various organisations.

 IT consultants may be involved in sales and business development, as well as technical duties.